amelielabs/amelie-docs/content/sql/query/select.md

 This logic applies to the **`UPDATE`** and **`DELETE`** operations as well.

 It is possible to force a query to use a specific index by using the **`USE INDEX`** clause for each table target.
-Primary index keys are used for partitioning, where the primary or secondary index can be used by compute nodes for data scan inside partitions.
+Primary index keys are used for partitioning, where the primary or secondary index can be used by backends for data scan inside partitions.

 ### Distributed JOIN and Shared Tables

-By default, all tables are **`DISTRIBUTED`**, meaning each distributed table will have partitions created on each node for parallel access or modification.
-Currently, distributed tables cannot be used directly in a **`JOIN`** with other distributed tables.
-However, they can be used in a multi-statement transaction or CTE.
+By default, all tables are **`PARTITIONED`** and distributed.
+Partitions will be created on each backend worker for parallel access or modification.

+Due to the distributed database nature, the way partitioned tables are operated has some limitations.
+The primary goal is to eliminate distributed round-trips to the backend workers and ideally execute all transaction statements in one goal.

+Partitioned tables cannot be directly joined with other partitioned tables, and the same limitation applies to subqueries.
+Instead, the transaction must use CTE to achieve the same effect.
+Amelie treats [CTE](/docs/sql/transactions/cte) as separate statements to combine and execute non-dependable statements in one operation on backend workers.
+The query planner tries to rewrite queries using CTE whenever it can.

+Another efficient way to JOIN partitioned tables is by using shared tables.

-There is also a particular type of table called **`SHARED`**.
-Those tables have only one partition and are available for direct read access from any node.
-They can be used to implement efficient parallel **`JOIN`** operations with other distributed tables.
-Frequent updating of a shared table is inefficient since it requires coordination and exclusive access.
+**`SHARED`** tables are not partitioned (single partition) and are available for concurrent direct read access from any backend worker.

+The purpose of shared tables is to support efficient **`Parallel JOIN`** operations with other partitioned tables, where shared tables are used as dictionary tables.
+However, frequently updating a shared table is less efficient since it requires coordination and exclusive access.

+Shared tables can be joined with other shared tables or CTE results without limitations.
+However, currently, only one partitioned table can be directly joined with shared tables.

 ### Subqueries

-Currently, subqueries can be made to shared tables, and CTE results.
-Subqueries to other distributed tables are not supported directly.
+Currently, subqueries can be made to shared tables, [CTE](/docs/sql/transactions/cte) results, and expressions.
+Subqueries to other partitioned tables are not supported directly.
 Instead, CTE must be used.
-It will guarantee that a query to the distributed table is executed only once and not nested.
+It will guarantee that a query to the partitioned table is executed only once and not nested.

 ---